prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

     ```

 3. The hub version, which requires a live-connect tag (>=3.0.0) installed on your page in addition to prebid.
-This will significantly reduce the size of your prebid bundle and allow you to use the newest features of live-connect.
-All non-hub version might be deprecated in the future.
+This will significantly reduce the size of your Prebid.js bundle and allow you to use the newest features of LiveConnect.
+All non-hub versions will be deprecated in the future.

     Add the **hub** LiveIntent Identity module to your Prebid.js package with: